leoparente/netbox-learning/automation-zero-to-hero/docs/Installation.md

 > [!TIP]
 >
-> This workshop is resource intensive.
+> - This workshop is resource intensive.
 We recommend using a machine with at least 8GB of RAM and 4 cores.
+> - The workshop has only been tested on Ubuntu 22.04.
+It _should_ work on other Linux distros but if you hit any problems please create an issue on in GitHub
+> - Unfortunately MacOS is not supported.
+The workshop relies heavily on ContainerLab which does not have native support for MacOS

 > [!TIP]
 >
-> Unfortunately MacOS is not supported
-> The workshop relies heavily on ContainerLab which does not have native support for MacOS

-> [!TIP]
->
-> The workshop assumes it is running on an internet accessible machine and relies on the public IP
+> The workshop assumes it is running on an internet accessible machine and it relies on the public IP for a lot of functionality
-> for a lot of the functionality.
-This means that it _probably_ won't work on your local machine, but we aim
-> to add that at a later stage.
+> This means that **it will not work on your local machine**, but we aim to add that possibility at a later stage.
+Please use a cloud VM for now.

 > [!TIP]
 >